api-platform/core/features/security/README.md

 Response type validation is ensured by [our "validate response types" functional test suite](validate_response_types.md) and [the unit tests of the `AddFormatListener` class](../../tests/EventListener/AddFormatListenerTest.php).

+### XML input validation

+XML parsing is delegated to the [Symfony Serializer component](http://symfony.com/doc/current/components/serializer.html).
+This component has its own test suite.

+### Framework-Provided validation

+API Platform is shipped with the [Symfony Validator component](http://symfony.com/doc/current/components/validator.html), one of the most popular framework validation in the world.

+## Output encoding

+### Send security headers

+### JSON encoding

+API Platform relies on the [Symfony Serializer component](http://symfony.com/doc/current/components/serializer.html), to encode JSON.
+This component has its own test suite.

+### XML encoding

+API Platform relies on the [Symfony Serializer component](http://symfony.com/doc/current/components/serializer.html), to encode XML.
+This component has its own test suite.

 To be continued.